The Clingers

 In 1967, they opened for The Righteous Brothers and Robert Goulet in two separate tours.
 Melody started writing songs for them to perform, and met Dennis Wilson, who introduced her to Terry Melcher of Equinox records.
-Terry was the stepson of Marty Melcher.
+Terry was the son of Doris Day and stepson of Marty Melcher.
 The Clingers signed with Equinox and recorded two singles for them, but did not record an album after Marty Melcher's death and subsequent discovery of his debts.
 In 1968, The Clingers signed with Columbia Records.
-They recorded the single "Gonna Have A Good Time" for Columbia, where Michael Lloyd produced their B-side.
+They recorded the single "Gonna Have A Good Time" for Columbia, produced by Kim Fowley and Michael Lloyd.
 They made multiple appearances on The Smothers Brothers Comedy Hour where they promoted their single.
 In the summer of 1969, they performed for seven weeks at Rivera in Las Vegas with Ed Ames and Scoey Mitchell.

-After seeing their Las Vegas act, Mike Curb started managing The Clingers and published their single "Something Here in My Heart" under the Forward label in July 1969.
+After seeing their Las Vegas act, Mike Curb started managing The Clingers and published their single "Something Here in My Heart"/"Blackbird" on the Forward label in July 1969.
 The single "Round Round Round", also recorded by the Clingers, was a result of Peggy's collaboration with Johnny Cymbal.
 In 1970, the Clingers opened for New Coconut Grove and Anthony Newley in Los Angeles and Las Vegas.
 The Clingers stopped performing in 1971, but the Clinger sisters continued to pursue music independently.
 Peggy acted as the singing voice for the Kitty Jo character in the Hanna-Barbera show Cattanooga Cats, and Peggy and Cymbal wrote songs together as the duo Cymbal & Clinger.